 More often than not, campsites will have signs warning any potential campers about bears being present in the area.
 Keep in mind that bears, as well as most other wildlife, are essentially docile, but may attack if they feel threatened.

-Animals are prone to becoming aggressive if they cannot obtain the object of desire—in most cases, your food.
+Animals are prone to becoming aggressive if they cannot obtain the object of desire—in most cases, your food and everything in your camping kitchen.
 This hostility may result in damage to your camping supplies, vehicles, campsite, or even to you and any other campers.

 Numerous campsites have instated certain regulations concerning the disposal of food-related trash and the containment of food for this reason.
 In the case that a bear encounter occurs, the bear’s life is even at stake as it may potentially be killed by a bear manager.

 Contrary to popular belief, it isn’t just food that attracts animals to campsites.
 When you’re camping, you should also be wary of these common items and keep them in a safe place or dispose of them properly.